 - All appliances, including the garbage disposal, alarm system (if needed) and all smoke detectors.

-In San Mateo County is it customary to have the inspection done prior to the property being listed.
+In some counties in California, it is customary to have the inspection done prior to the property being listed.
 When you are ready to make an offer on the home you ask for the Disclosure Package that will include inspections.
-Should you see something in the inspection you are concerned with you should have an additional inspection for the item as most sellers do not include roof, chimney, pool or foundation inspections in their package unless there are major issues and they wish to sell the property “As-Is”, meaning they have disclosed everything that they can find wrong with the property and you are aware of all of it prior to buying the home.
+Should you see something in the inspection you are concerned with, you should have an additional inspection of the item as most sellers do not include roof, chimney, pool or foundation inspections in their package unless there are major issues and they wish to sell the property “As-Is”, meaning they have disclosed everything that they can find wrong with the property and you are aware of all of it prior to buying the home.

-We can walk you through the process of buying a home in San Mateo County as seasoned Realtors.
+We can walk you through the process of buying a home in San Diego County as seasoned Realtors.
 Give us a call for help.